interactive essay · draft

 one term per mode of $W$.
 Each mode rings as a pure exponential weighted by the residue $r_k = (c^\top v_k)(u_k^\top b)$, the product of how strongly the input excites mode $k$ and how strongly the readout listens to it.

-What we'd really love is a clean description of the output stream that doesn't depend on an infinite series of terms going back to the beginning of time.
+With this we can now write a clean description of the output stream that doesn't depend on an infinite series of terms going back to the beginning of time.
 We'd like a single finite expression that is the I/O map, with no time index left in it.
 It turns out there's a trick.
 We can sum up the contribution of mode $k$ from all timepoints in the past via a dummy variable $z^{-1}$ for each time lag: $\sum_s r_k p_k^s z^{-s}$.
 Because this is a geometric series, it sums in closed form — just the way $1 + r + r^2 + \cdots = 1/(1-r)$ — collapsing to a single fraction.
 Adding $n$ modes gives the transfer function,5

 $$H(z) \;=\; \sum_{k=1}^{n} \frac{r_k}{z - p_k} \;=\; c^\top (zI - W)^{-1} b.$$